 --dry-run Don't apply updates or patches during protect.

-Only report vulnerabilities of provided level or higher.
+--severity-threshold = low/medium/high; only report vulnerabilities of the provided level or higher.

 -q, --quiet Silence all output.

 $ snyk monitor --org=my-team

 snyk test in your test scripts.
 If a vulnerability is found, the process exits with a non-zero code.

 The terminal from which you can run commands for your local environment.